Classified Employee Leave Without Pay

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia § 23.1-1600.
 The Board has delegated the authority to manage the university to the president.

 STATE OR FEDERAL STATUTE AND/OR REGULATION

-An employee's approved absence from work without pay that guarantees reinstatement only if the employee's position is available when he/she returns from leave.
+An employee's approved absence from work without pay (other than for military leave) that guarantees reinstatement only if the employee's position is available when he or she desires to return from leave.
 If the position is not available, the employee will be separated and may be employed again only after going through the normal recruitment and selection process.

 This policy applies to all full-time classified employees.

-- Non-state employment in an essential position identified by the Department of Personnel & Training to be of vital importance to the state or national welfare.
+- Non-state employment in an essential position identified by the Department of Human Resource Management to be of vital importance to the state or national welfare

 6.1 Classified employees must submit a request for leave without pay in writing to the immediate supervisor.
 All such written requests must indicate the type of leave requested and include a detailed justification for such leave.
 The supervisor will review the request for leave without pay and discuss the request with the employee.
-Once approved, the department must submit a completed Personnel Action Request form to Human Resources.
-The employee's written request must be attached to the PAR form.
+Once approved, the department must submit an employment status change ePAR.
+The employee's written request must be attached to the ePAR.